Coenzyme Q10

 The first RCT assessed 236 women with newly diagnosed breast cancer and planned adjuvant chemotherapy who were randomized to oral supplementation of 300-mg CoQ10 or placebo, each combined with 300-IU vitamin E, divided into 3 daily doses.
 There were no significant differences between the CoQ10 and placebo arms at 24 weeks for fatigue scores (Lesser 2013).

 The second RCT aimed to investigate the efficacy of Inner Power®, containing branched-chain amino acids (2500mg) coenzyme Q10 (30mg) and L-carnitine (50mg) in controlling cancer-related fatigue in 59 breast cancer patients (Iwase 2016).
-The authors reported that compared with usual care (recommendations for exercise and relaxation), the supplement reduced the worst level of fatigue but had no effect on average feeling of fatigue.
+The authors reported that compared with usual care (recommendations for exercise and relaxation), the supplement reduced the worst level of fatigue but had no effect on the average feeling of fatigue.

 Inflammation